mas-ude/cost-of-cloud-gaming/questionnaire/questionnaire.md

 (1 -- "Does not apply to me at all", 5 -- "Totally applies to me")

-I have a large backlog of games (I haven't played).
+I have a large backlog of games which I haven’t played yet.
 I don't care about new releases at all.
-I buy only what professional game reviewers (slash video game critics) tell me to.
+I buy only what professional game reviewers, video game critics, etc., tell me to.
 I buy and play what's popular on Twitch.
 I have spent a fortune on games.
 5-10 hours of gameplay is way too little for a 60 USD game.